Finance (FIN) - Graduate Courses

 Focuses on the roles and responsibilities of the controller and treasurer in today’s business and economic environment.
 From a controller’s/treasurer’s perspective, the course content includes: functions, organization, characteristics, standards of ethical conduct, financial reporting, internal controls/operations analysis, cost management and professional development.
 Prerequisite: BUS 730, BUS 731.
 Offered Occasionally.

 Foundations of Managerial Finance

 Introduction to managerial finance with an emphasis on effective decision-making.
 Topics include risk and return, present value, valuation, cost of capital, capital budgeting, leverage and capital structure, forecasting, financial markets and the environment, and working capital.
-This course is an internet MBA foundation course.
-Offered Occasionally.
+Prerequisite: This course is an internet MBA foundation course.
+Offered Fall, Spring, Summer.

 FIN 711 Cr.3

 Analysis of the economic forces at work in the money and capital markets.
 Influence of financial markets on cost of capital and market interest rates.
 Analysis of markets for debt and equities, private and public offerings.
 Role of the central bank in financial markets and forces contributing to stability and instability.
 (Not open for credit to those who have had FIN 390.)
 Offered Occasionally.

 Security valuation theory and practice, including the application of random walk models and the theory of portfolio selection as they relate to investment decisions.
 Model building and testing to be emphasized.
 (Not open for credit to students who have completed FIN 475/575.)
 Offered Occasionally.